 By Kathryn Drury Wagner

 The definition of nontraditional students is broad, and actually varies from school to school.
 It might indicate ages 25 and up, or ages 30 and up, or have other factors attached, such as marital status, military service or whether someone has previously entered and left undergrad programs.
-And, anyway, “It’s a bit of misnomer,” says Tom Kaplan, the dean of the School of Graduate and Professional Studies at Wittenberg University, in Springfield, Ohio.
+And, anyway, “It’s a bit of misnomer,” says Thomas Kaplan, vice president for academic affairs at Indiana Tech in Fort Wayne, Indiana.
 “It’s at odds with the idea of lifelong learning.
 We’re looking to ways to open the doorway wider between traditional and nontraditional status.”

 Overall, people are taking longer to graduate, and a rise in nontraditional students is part of this trend.
 After all, life happens.
 “People might struggle when they are 19 and come back when they are 25,” says Kaplan.
 Other students are working professionals who also have to juggle family responsibilities, whether elder care or child care.